 When you revise, think about what your work is saying.
 You’ve got to have a reason for writing it.
 There should be distinct themes and ideas that you could point to as the center of your book.
 GRACELING isn’t just an awesome fantasy story about people with special talents, for example.
 It’s also about one’s place in the world, duty, honor and empowerment.
 Those are the ideas that Kristin Cashore weaves into the manuscript, her themes.

-Once you know what these are — and you usually won’t until you’ve started revising — you can use them as a lens.
-This sort of fits with the point I’ll be making about voice before the month is out.
+Once you know what these are — and you usually won’t until you’ve started revising — you can use them as a lens for when you’re writing imagery and description.
+This sort of fits with the point I’ll be making about developing writing voice before the month is out.
 A theme for your work should color everything in it, subtly, especially the descriptions.
 If you’re working with a theme and a plot with a lot of loneliness in it, settings aren’t “empty,” they’re “desolate,” which has a much stronger resonance with the themes you’ve set out to play with.
-Filter your writing, your descriptions, your characterizations, through the lens of the bigger idea or theme that you want to work with.
+When you’re working on thematic writing, look at all your descriptions and characterizations through the lens of the bigger idea you want to work with.

 In that same vein, don’t overload on the literary stuff either.
 Don’t go crazy with metaphors and similes to the point where every sentence has a “like” or “as” in it.
 And don’t go crazy with description, either.
 Those days when readers indulged in long, lavish scene-setting and endless purple prose are over.

-So make intelligent choices that fit the larger goal of your work.
+So when you’re working on thematic writing, make intelligent choices that fit the larger goal of your work.
 Think like an MFA student for a day and make sure your images and descriptions match your theme.
 Cut out blocks of description and replace them with well-chosen details.
 See if you can’t make your writing tighter and more effective, sentence to sentence, page by page.

 Tension and stakes are two crucial elements to keep in mind when you’re creating a plot that will keep your readers turning the pages.
 A lot of stories flounder simply because the author hasn’t thought about writing stakes for their characters or infused their story with enough tension.
 Let me quickly define both terms for you.